Efficiency, Feasibility, and Incentive-Awareness in Constrained Online Resource Allocation: Introduction

-\paragraph{Multi-Agent Learning.} While our planner learns for better allocation mechanisms, the agents are also learning in reaction to it (\textit{e.g.}, in our numerical illustration in \Cref{fig:plot main}, we consider agents who use Q-learning to learn the best reporting strategies under different dual variables).
-There is a rich literature investigating this dynamics as well, for example \citet{balseiro2019learning,golrezaei2020no,berriaud2024spend,galgana2025learning} studying the convergence to equilibria when multiple agents deploy no-regret online learning algorithms in reaction to some mechanism at the same time.
-While such results are stronger than our existence of equilibrium results in the sense that agents find such an equilibrium on their own, we remark that the main focus of this work is designing robust mechanisms for the planner instead of designing learning algorithms for the agents.
+\paragraph{Multi-Agent Learning.} When a planner learns for better allocation mechanisms, the agents may also be learning to react (e.g., in our numerical illustration in \Cref{fig:plot main}, we let agents use Q-learning to learn their best reporting strategies under different mechanisms).
+There is a rich literature studying the learning dynamics of agents in games.
+For example, \citet{balseiro2019learning,golrezaei2020no,dai2024refined,berriaud2024spend}, and \citet{galgana2025learning} characterized the convergence to equilibria when multiple agents deploy no-regret online learning algorithms at the same time in reaction to a fixed and known mechanism.
+While such results are stronger than our ``existence of equilibrium'' results in the sense that agents find such an equilibrium on their own, we remark that the main focus of this work is designing efficient, feasible, and incentive-aware mechanisms for the \emph{planner}, instead of algorithms for the agents.

-\paragraph{Comparison with \citep{yin2022online}.} \citet{yin2022online} also study the problem of ensuring efficiency and incentive-compatibility in dynamic constrained resource allocations.
-The first critical difference is that they assume all the agents have identical value distributions, which is crucial for incentive-compatibility: By comparing one agents' reports to all the opponents', unilateral deviation from $\truth$ is easily caught and thus $\truth$ is a PBE even without using monetary transfers.
-In contrast, we need more delicate algorithmic components, including epoch-based lazy updates, random exploration rounds, and dual-adjusted allocation and payment plans, to ensure the near-truthfulness of agents.
-Another main difference is the type of constraints.
-They study a specific ``fair share'' type resource constraint, which says given some $\bm p\in \triangle([K])$, the number of allocations that agent $i$ receive should be roughly $T p_i$, $\forall i\in [K]$.
-In contrast, our multi-dimensional long-term constraint is strictly more general than theirs, which can be written as $\frac 1T\sum_{t=1}^T \bm e_{i_t}\le \bm p$ in our language.